Choosing a Program of Study

 These programs of study are offered by 4-year colleges and universities.
 They can only be completed after you have earned a bachelor's degree.
 Some programs require specific undergraduate courses.
 Students who want to go to graduate school should work with an advisor ahead of time to be sure they meet admission requirements.

-There are many different types of master's degrees, including a master's of arts (MA), master's of science (MS), and Master's of Business Administration (MBA).
+There are many different types of master's degrees, including a master's of arts (MA), master's of fine arts (MFA), master's of science (MS), and Master's of Business Administration (MBA).

 Master's degrees usually require 1 or 2 years of study beyond a bachelor's degree.
 Admission to graduate programs can be competitive.
 Students often must take the Graduate Record Exam (GRE) or other test when applying for admission to graduate school.